William Woods University

 • A 17-acre property located within blocks of the university — ideally suited for continued equine research and care

-• A facility that includes classroom space, a large indoor riding facility, six horse stalls, an isolation area for ill and contagious horses and a home for the veterinarian and his family, which allows him to be on-site in case of emergency
+• A facility that includes classroom space, an indoor riding facility, isolation stalls, and a home for the veterinarian and his family, which allows him to be on-site in case of emergency

-• The unique opportunity to participate in a hands-on classroom environment that will enhance your education, including the opportunity to assist with emergency care and treatment, perform research and gain hands-on clinical experience
+• The unique opportunity to participate in a hands-on classroom environment that will enhance your education, including the opportunity to assist with emergency care, treatment, research, and gain hands-on clinical experience

 Our Equine General Studies degree at work